-In honor of the Earth Day, GCC employees from our lowa ready mix operations, ready mix operations took part in cleaning up the highway in front of the plant.
+In honor of the Earth Day, GCC employees from Iowa, ready mix operations took part in cleaning up the highway in front of the plant.
 The team collected bags of trash with items ranging from plastic water bottles to plastic bags, masks and even coil shocks from a car.
 It was a great teambuilding experience and hopefully inspired the cars driving by as they watched the GCC team and some members of their family work to keep their environment beautiful and contribute with the community where they live.